SherllyNeo/dwm/README.md

-# Sherlly's for of Luke's build of dwm
+# Sherlly's fork of Luke's build of dwm

 ## FAQ